Skip to main content

 Artificial Intelligence without Bias

-Artificial Intelligence (AI) algorithms are widely employed by businesses, governments, and other organizations in order to optimize efficiency and effectiveness of operations.
-Decisions, once undertaken by humans, are now conducted by algorithms, increasingly derived through ML and AI powered by big data.
-Incidents of bias and unfairness in various real-world AI applications have led to an ever increasing public concern about the impact of AI in our lives.
-AI-based decision making may magnify pre-existing biases and have huge potential for new types of biases.
-If such issues are not carefully tackled, AI-based decision making may underperform.
+Businesses, governments, and other organizations widely employ Artificial Intelligence (AI) algorithms.
+Decisions, once undertaken by humans, are now conducted by algorithms, mostly through ML and AI powered by big data.
+Incidents of bias and unfairness in various real-world AI applications have led to an ever-increasing public concern about the impact of AI in our lives.
+If such issues are not carefully tackled, AI-based decision-making may underperform and cause significant societal harm.
 NoBIAS aims to be the answer in this respect.
-To achieve this objective, our challenges stem from the AI-based decision making process, which at high-level involves the following phases: data collection, AI algorithms, and results.
+To achieve this objective, our challenges stem from the AI-based decision-making process, which at a high level involves the following phases: data collection, AI algorithms, and results.

-Objective 1 [O1]: Understanding bias in data.
-The quality of the data provided as input to AI-decision making processes has a strong influence on the results.
+Objective 1: Understanding bias in data.
+The quality of the data provided as input to AI decision-making processes strongly influences the results.
 Understanding why and how bias is manifested in data is of paramount importance.
+In this regard, NoBIAS has developed a comprehensive view of bias generation within sociotechnical systems, how design and development choices impact representations, formal methods for bias detection, and documenting bias through ontologies.

-Objective 2 [O2]: Mitigating bias in algorithms.
-To account for bias in AI, we can improve the bias-related quality of the data or we can introduce extra constraints/costs in the utility measure of the model to “enforce” fairness.
-The former approach is independent of the algorithm whereas the latter depends on the algorithm per se.
-In the context of NoBIAS, we aim to tackle both model-independent and model-dependent challenges as well as connecting them with legal issues and contexts.
+Objective 2: Mitigating bias in algorithms.
+To account for bias in AI, we can improve the bias-related quality of the data, or we can introduce extra constraints/costs in the utility measure of the model to “enforce” fairness.
+The former approach is independent of the algorithm, whereas the latter depends on the algorithm per se.
+In the context of NoBIAS, we aim to tackle both model-independent and model-dependent challenges as well as connect them with legal issues and contexts.
+In this regard, NoBIAS has developed both model-dependent and model-independent methods of mitigating bias.

-Objective 3 [O3]: Accounting for bias in results.
-Results of AI-decision making systems might be biased, even if the data has been corrected for bias and even if the algorithms have been modified to account for bias.
-Moreover, new sources of biases are introduced by the interpretation of the results and application context, when continuous model outputs are converted into binary decisions or when concept-drift arises over time.
-Therefore, an important challenge is to understand the models extracted from data and how certain decisions are taken and evolve over time.
+Objective 3: Accounting for bias in results.
+The results of AI-based decision-making systems might be biased, even if the data has been corrected for bias and even if the algorithms have been modified to account for bias.
+Moreover, new sources of biases are introduced by the interpretation of the results and application context when continuous model outputs are converted into binary decisions or when concept drift arises over time.
+In this regard, NoBIAS has developed methods of explaining black-box and white-box decision models, and methods for time-dependent monitoring and mitigation of biases in AI systems.

 [O1]: Understanding bias in data.